 3. Cô Bé Thượng Ngàn: The little Princess of Mountain & Forest Performance

 Once upon a time, the little Princess served the Goddess of Mountains and Forests.
-She put on brocade, silver necklace, dancing with umbrella and baskets of flowers.
-The performance of the little Princess not only healed sick and bring luck to the people by offering flowers and gifts to them.
+She put on a brocade, and silver necklace, and dancing with an umbrella and baskets of flowers.
+The performance of the little Princess not only healed the sick and bring luck to the people by offering flowers and gifts to them.
 If you are lucky, you can have a small lucky gift from her.

-For short, it would be amiss if discovering Vietnamese culture without its rich tradition of spiritual belief, and The Four Palaces Show brings the fullest taste of this religious performance.
+In short, it would be amiss if discover Vietnamese culture without its rich tradition of spiritual belief, and The Four Palaces Show brings the fullest taste of this religious performance.